Join us for the 5th Multi-National Conference on ethics, and the past and future of the Columbia River

 What are likely impacts of climate change on the Upper Columbia?
 Why are the cold, abundant waters of the Upper Columbia especially important to the entire Columbia River and salmon survival?
 What is “Montana Operations” and VarQ, and why are these a possible model for dam operations throughout the Basin?
 What is the Columbia River Treaty, and opportunities to modernize that Treaty?
 What are the opportunities to restore salmon to the mainstem Columbia River blocked by 2 dams in the U.S. Chief Joseph dam and Grand Coulee dam?

-- Moderator: Barb Cosens JD, University of Idaho Law School
+- Moderator: Barbara Cosens JD, University of Idaho Law School

 - Pauline Terbasket, Executive Director, Okanagon Nation Alliance, A Sacred Responsibility: Toward a Vision of Transboundary River Basin Governance

 - D.R.
 Michel, Executive Director, Upper Columbia United Tribes, Restoring Salmon to the Upper Columbia